lukemerrett/Kafka-Windows-Service/README.md

 # Kafka-Windows-Service

-C# Wrapper to host Apache Kafka as a Windows Service using TopShelf
+C# Wrapper to host [Apache Kafka](http://kafka.apache.org/) as a Windows Service using [TopShelf](https://github.com/Topshelf/Topshelf).

+On starting the service will:

+* Download Kafka 2.10-0.8.2.0
+* Adjust the settings for a Windows environment
+* Run Zookeeper in a seperate process
+* Run Kafka in a seperate process

+This is a single instance of Kafka useful for developing against locally.

 ## Prerequisites